linshaoxin-maker/taas/README.md

 # Topic-Aware Abstractive Text Summarization
 This repository is the artifact associated with our paper **Topic-Aware Abstractive Text Summarization**.
 In this paper, we propose a topic-aware abstractive summarization (TAAS) framework by leveraging the underlying semantic structure of documents represented by their latent topics.

+Note: our work is built on top of HuggingFace ```transformers```.
+There are two key components in our paper: topic modeling component and summarization component.

+- For summarization component, our code is built on top of the summarization pipeline built by HuggingFace.
+You can visit their example code in this link: https://github.com/huggingface/transformers/tree/master/examples/seq2seq.

+- For topic modeling component, we modified the code from https://github.com/YongfeiYan/Neural-Document-Modeling.

 ## Dataset
 We use CNN/Daily Mail dataset in our paper.
 You can download the dataset using the link provided by HuggingFace:
 ```bash